Eric-Ward475/Class-Notes/README.md

 Any review questions that are graded will not be posted until after the due date.

+**Notes for English novels will NOT be included, it is too time consuming for me to do alone**

 ---
 ### Setup
 ***There are 2 options for set up***